8 WEEKS LIVE & ONLINE · BEGINS MAY 6TH, 2026

 Meditation as Awareness

-We reframe meditation as a natural capacity rather than a skill to perfect.
+Meditation as a natural capacity rather than a skill to perfect.
 You learn to recognise awareness as your primary ground.
 Stable, present, already here.

-Why Stillness Can Feel Confronting
+Why Stillness Can Feel Threatening

 The Nature of Mind, Ego, and Persona